 While I would have preferred to tile over the brick fireplace with a pretty marble tile, at this point in time it was neither in our budget nor our basic DIY skillset.
 In the end, it came down to choosing between a coat of whitewash or painting the brick fireplace white.

-Since I wanted to keep some of the texture of the brick, I decided that white washing it was a good idea.
+Since I wanted to keep some of the texture of the brick, I decided that whitewashing it would give us better results.
 Plus, if I didn’t like it, it would be easy to just paint it one color.
 If I painted it opaque to start with, I couldn’t do the reverse!

-Deciding on painting versus whitewashing really depends on how much you want the brick to show through.
-If you want to completely hide the red brick, painting it would be an option, if you still want some of the red/brown hues to come through, then white washing is a good choice.
+Deciding on painting versus whitewashing really depends on how much you want the surface of the brick to show through.
+If you want to completely hide the original brick colors (s), painting it would be the best way, if you still want some of the red/brown hues to come through, then whitewashing is a great option.

 What You’ll Need To Whitewash Brick